Pierre-Auguste Renoir: Brushstrokes of a Genius

 By the turn of the century, the name Renoir was recognized around the world.
 The successful artist, suffering from rheumatism, moved to the warmth of the south of France and by 1912 was confined to a wheelchair.
 Renoir continued to paint, and even sculpt, with the help of studio assistants, until his death in 1919.

 Renoir had the remarkable ability to translate the ordinary into the extraordinary.
-A scene such as Les Voiliers au Bord de Mer becomes a masterpiece of beauty and light at the hand of this amazing artist.
+His scenes of everyday life were transformed into masterpieces of beauty and light at the hand of this amazing artist.
 Renoir is not only one of the greatest of the Impressionist painters, but he is considered one of the greatest artists of all time.
-To acquire this painting is to own a genuine piece of art history and a true masterpiece.
+To acquire one of his highly sought after paintings is to own a genuine piece of art history and a true masterpiece.